 - After the 5 minutes stage, remove the bird from the oven, turn it onto the other leg, spoon over the buttery juices and oil, return to the oven.

 - After 5 minutes, remove the pan from the oven, place the bird breast side down and return to the oven for 3 minutes.
 Again spooning over the buttery juices.

-- Once cooked remove the pan from the oven, take the partridge out of the pan and place onto a warm plate, and cover with foil.
+- Once cooked, remove the pan from the oven, take the partridge out of the pan, place it onto a warm plate, and cover it with foil.

 - Leave to rest in a warm place for 6-8 minutes, covered.

 - After 10 minutes, place the bird onto a chopping board, breast side up.